Working as an architect is about more than just design.

 It’s more than delivering a set of construction documents.
 It’s more than helping a client turn their ideas into spaces and buildings.

-We are problem solvers.
-We are listeners.
-We are trusted advisors.
-We are business owners.
-We are managers.
-We’re ambassadors to and for the public.
-We’re responsible for the health, safety and welfare of the people who inhabit the buildings we design.
+You are problem solvers.
+You are trusted advisors.
+You are business owners.
+You are managers.
+You’re ambassadors to and for the public.
+And you’re responsible for the health, safety and welfare of the people who inhabit the buildings we design.

-Civic engagement means applying our skills to solve challenges outside the walls of the buildings we design, to protect our profession, to shape public policy and to be leaders in our communities.
+Advocating means applying your skills to solve challenges outside the walls of the buildings you design, to protect our profession, to shape public policy and to be leaders in your communities.

 There are multiple ways to get involved, from attending an AIA Colorado committee meeting to helping influence federal level policy-making.
 We’re here to help you find ways to leverage your unique skills as an architect to meaningfully give back.